1. What is Amazon Web Services in DevOps?

 7. What is Continuous Testing?

-Continuous Testing is the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with in the latest build.
+Continuous Testing is the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with the latest build.
 In this way, each build is tested continuously, allowing Development teams to get fast feedback so that they can prevent those problems from progressing to the next stage of Software delivery life-cycle.
 This dramatically speeds up a developer’s workflow as there’s no need to manually rebuild the project and re-run all tests after making changes.

-8. How Do You Handle Continuous Integration And Continuous Delivery In Aws Devops?
+8. How Do You Handle Continuous Integration And Continuous Delivery In Aws DevOps?

-The AWS Developer Tools help you securely store and version your application’s source code and automatically build, test, and deploy your application to AWS or your on-premises environment.
+Answer: The AWS Developer Tools help you securely store and version your application’s source code and automatically build, test, and deploy your application to AWS or your on-premises environment.

 Start with AWS Code Pipeline to build a continuous integration or continuous delivery workflow that uses AWS Code Build, AWS Code Deploy, and other tools, or use each service separately.
-(Aws Devops Interview Questions)
+(Aws DevOps Interview Questions)

 9. What is AWS CodeBuild in AWS Devops?

-AWS Code Build is a fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+Answer: AWS Code Build is a fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy.
 With Code Build, you don’t need to provision, manage, and scale your own build servers.
 Code Build scales continuously and processes multiple builds concurrently, so your builds are not left waiting in a queue.

 10. How is IaC implemented using AWS?

-Start by talking about the age-old mechanisms of writing commands onto script files and testing them in a separate environment before deployment and how this approach is being replaced by IaC.
+Answer: Start by talking about the age-old mechanisms of writing commands onto script files and testing them in a separate environment before deployment and how this approach is being replaced by IaC.
 Similar to the codes written for other services, with the help of AWS, IaC allows developers to write, test, and maintain infrastructure entities in a descriptive manner, using formats such as JSON or YAML.
 This enables easier development and faster deployment of infrastructure changes.

 As a DevOps engineer, an in-depth knowledge of processes, tools, and relevant technology are essential.
 You must also have a holistic understanding of the products, services, and systems in place.
 If your answers matched the answers we’ve provided above, you’re in great shape for future DevOps interviews.
 Good luck!
 If you’re looking for answers to specific DevOps interview questions that aren’t addressed here, ask them in the comments below.